What makes Individual I's a Collective We; Coordination mechanisms & costs: From Modular Interactions to Hierarchical Structure

-We tested our hypotheses by expanding our analysis of the mutual interaction network to encompass all vital articles.
-Here, we define the module as the extracted modules from community detection (See Methods).
-First, modular structures emerged across the spectrum of vital articles, with an average modularity score of 0.79.
-Furthermore, as illustrated in Fig.~\ref{fig:module}c (inset), the number of modules $N_m$ increases sublinearly ($\beta=0.69$) as the number of nodes $N_n$ increases.
-As expected, the module size exhibits heterogeneity.
-In Fig.~\ref{fig:mention}, it becomes evident that the size of the largest module follows a scaling pattern with $\beta=0.7$.
-On the contrary, the average module size scales to a lesser degree ($\beta=0.3$), and the median module size does not show any discernible scaling behavior.
-Second, Fig.~\ref{fig:module}c shows the unique number of administrators and bots increases almost linearly ($\beta = 1.09$) with the number of modules in the mentioned network, that is, $N_{\text{admin + bot}}\sim N_m$.
-This suggests that administrators do not involve every individual in mutual interaction $N$, but rather its coarse-grained module, a dense group of interactions $N_m$.
-This explanation could help to clarify why economies of scale in supervision emphasize modules rather than individual entities.
+To test idea in Fig.~\ref{fig:module}b, we expand our analysis of interaction networks to encompass all vital articles.
+We define modules as those extracted from community detection (See Methods).
+Consistent with our observations in example networks, we find robust modular structures across all vital articles, with an average modularity score of $0.79$.
+As illustrated in Fig.~\ref{fig:module}c (inset), the number of modules $N_m$ increases sublinearly ($\beta=0.69$) as the number of nodes $N_n$ grows, originating from heterogeneous module sizes (Fig.~\ref{fig:mention}).
+Interestingly, Fig.~\ref{fig:module}c shows that the number of unique administrators and bots increases almost linearly ($\beta = 1.09$) with the number of modules, indicating $N_{\text{admin + bot}}\sim N_m$.
+This suggests that administrators and bots manage coarse-grained modules, dense groups of interactions, rather than individual interactions.